-We have audited the City of Watertown, New York's compliance with the types of compliance requirements described in the preliminary Draft Part 43 of the New York State Codification of Rules and Regulations (NYCRR) that are applicable to each state transportation assistance program tested for the year ended June 30, 2012.
-The programs tested are identified in the summary of audit results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each program tested is the responsibility of City of Watertown, New York's management.
-Our responsibility is to express an opinion on City of Watertown, New York's compliance based on our audit.
+We have audited the compliance of City of Watertown, New York with the types of compliance requirements described in the preliminary Draft Part 43 of the New York State Codification of Rules and Regulations (NYCRR) that are applicable to each state transportation assistance program tested for the year ended June 30, 2013.
+The programs tested are identified in the summary of audit results section of the accompanying schedule of findings and questioned costs for state transportation assistance expended.

+Management's Responsibility

+Management is responsible for compliance with the requirements of laws, regulations, contracts and grants applicable to its state assistance programs.